Complete Cockroach Control – Newcastle and Hunter Valley

-- Most cockroaches will be eliminated during this process.
-However, if German cockroaches are present, we will also need to use dust and gels in hiding places such as hinges, motors, wall cavities, behind fridges, under sinks, microwaves.
+Most cockroaches will be eliminated during this process.
+However, if German cockroaches are present, we will also need to use dust and gels in hiding places such as hinges, motors, wall cavities, behind fridges, under sinks, microwaves and other electrical appliances.

 - After the treatment, our pest expert will advise you when it is safe to re-enter your property.
 We will also advise you if any further treatments will be required.

 Generally speaking the type of treatment we carry out will depend on whether we are dealing with a large cockroach species (which typically live outside, under the house or in the drains) or small cockroach species, which only live inside.